fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_FlightData.md

 ## `supplementaryInformation`

 In FIXM, the property `supplementaryInformation` consists of the following fields:
 - `fuelEndurance`: This is the estimated maximum length of time the aircraft can spend in the cruise phase of flight, determined by the amount of fuel at takeoff.
 The fuel endurance shall be expressed as hours and minutes of flying time.
-The encoding of a `fuelEndurance` shall therefore always start with `P0Y0M0DT`.
+The encoding of a `fuelEndurance` shall therefore always start with `P0Y0M0DT` if the year, month, and day duration categories are included.
 - `personsOnBoard`: This is the total number of persons (passengers and crew) on board the aircraft.
-- `pilotInCommand`: This is the pilot designated by the operator, or in the case of general aviation, the owner, as being in command and charged with the safe conduct of a flight.
+- `pilotInCommand`: This is the pilot designated by the operator (or in the case of general aviation, the owner) as being in command and charged with the safe conduct of a flight.

 Example (based on ICAO Doc 4444)